Skip to content

-It's been wonderful having our students back on campus for the 2025-26 school year!
-We have been spending time learning procedures, making new friends, meeting lots of faculty and staff members, and getting ready for a year full of learning new content and skills.
-One of our goals this year is to improve student attendance--it is so important to make an effort to be here every day school is in session--even Fridays.
+Please remember that one of our primary goals this year is to improve student attendance--it is so important to make an effort to be here every day school is in session--even Fridays.
 Meaningful instruction happens every day--Monday-Friday!
 Each week grade levels are competing for the highest attendance percentage--and we need your help by making sure your student is here each day ready to learn!

 TRANSLATE SKYWARD INTO ANY LANGUAGE